 - Medical conditions such as hypothyroidism, obesity, or type 2 diabetes

 - Certain medicines, such as blood pressure medicines, hormones, and steroids

 How is hyperlipidemia managed and treated?

 Your healthcare provider may first recommend that you make lifestyle changes to help decrease your lipid levels.
 You may also need to take medicine to lower your lipid levels.
 Some of the lifestyle changes you may need to make include the following:

 - Maintain a healthy weight.
 Ask your healthcare provider how much you should weigh.
 Ask him or her to help you create a weight loss plan if you are overweight.
 Weight loss can decrease your cholesterol and triglyceride levels.

 - Exercise as directed.
 Exercise lowers your cholesterol levels and helps you maintain a healthy weight.
-Get 40 minutes or more of moderate exercise 3 to 4 days each week.
-You can split your exercise into four 10-minute workouts instead of 40 minutes at one time.
-Examples of moderate exercises include walking briskly, swimming, or riding a bike.
+Get 30 minutes or more of aerobic exercise 4 to 6 days each week.
+You can split your exercise into four 10-minute workouts instead of 30 minutes at one time.
+Examples of aerobic exercises include walking briskly, swimming, or riding a bike.
 Work with your healthcare provider to plan the best exercise program for you.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can increase your risk for a heart attack and stroke.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.